 Sponsor Major Eligibility/Requirements Advertising Club ADP Must have a portfolio review of senior-level work.
 This scholarship not awarded every year.
-Clampitt Paper/Henry Phillips ADP Must be a Texas resident currently enrolled in an accredited 2- or 4- year print Champio Tupes/Termy Trainips 1101 technology or management program Nolan Moore Memorial/Printing ADP Must be a student who is a legal resident of Texas, either entering or Industries of America PIA enrolled in a post-secondary print technology Central Texas Print Association ADP Must have a 3.0 GPA and have completed at least 12 credit hours TSTC Auto Body ACM Letter demonstrating academic achievement, leadership skills, 151C ruto body 7 ICIVI attendance, and a recommendation based on class performance · Air Conditioning Today ACR 3.0 term GPA, 2.5 cumulative GPA, and 500 word essay on goals and needs Aviation Maintenance AER Must have 1 completed term, have financial need verified by the TSTC Financial Aid Office, be enrolled full-time, have a 2.0 GPA, submit a TSTC transcript, and have supporting documents showing community service and campus involvement Alpha Eta Rho APT Must have completed a least 2 terms, have a cumulative 3.0 GPA, 1 and be enrolled full-time Davis Daviltinahassa APT Most have considered a local 2 towns a horse a secondaria 2.0 CDA Doug Boultinghouse AFI Must have completed a least 2 terms, have a cumulative 3.0 GPA, and be enrolled full-time and be emoted fun-time George P. Brown APT Must have completed a least 2 terms, have a cumulative 3.0 GPA, and be enrolled full-time Lee Bruecher APT Must have completed a least 2 terms, have a cumulative 3.0 GPA, 200 Bradaier 111 1 and be enrolled full-time WIX Filtration AUT Must have 1 completed term.
+Clampitt Paper/Henry Phillips ADP Must be a Texas resident currently enrolled in an accredited 2- or 4- year print technology or management program Nolan Moore Memorial/Printing Industries of America PIA ADP Must be a student who is a legal resident of Texas, either entering or enrolled in a post-secondary print technology Central Texas Print Association ADP Must have a 3.0 GPA and have completed at least 12 credit hours TSTC Auto Body ACM Letter demonstrating academic achievement, leadership skills, attendance, and a recommendation based on class performance Air Conditioning Today ACR 3.0 term GPA, 2.5 cumulative GPA, and 500 word essay on goals and needs Aviation Maintenance AER Must have 1 completed term, have financial need verified by the TSTC Financial Aid Office, be enrolled full-time, have a 2.0 GPA, submit a TSTC transcript, and have supporting documents showing community service and campus involvement Alpha Eta Rho APT Must have completed a least 2 terms, have a cumulative 3.0 GPA, and be enrolled full-time Doug Boultinghouse APT Must have completed a least 2 terms, have a cumulative 3.0 GPA, and be enrolled full-time George P. Brown APT Must have completed a least 2 terms, have a cumulative 3.0 GPA, and be enrolled full-time Lee Bruecher APT Must have completed a least 2 terms, have a cumulative 3.0 GPA, and be enrolled full-time WIX Filtration AUT Must have 1 completed term.
 Letter requesting scholarship, need for scholarship, and what it will be used for with instructor's recommendation.
 North Texas Biomedical Assoc.
 BET Must be a member of the North Texas Biomedical Association.
-A O / A CETTA DET C DET I MYMETA BET See BET department CHT Alumni CHT Must have 1 term completed, and a minimum cumulative 2.0 GPA required • Sasol, USA CHT Must have completed at least 2 terms (18 hrs. or more) and be enrolled full-time, with a cumulative 2.0 GPA GE Water and Process Technologies CHT Must have completed at least 2 terms (18 hrs. or more) and be - enrolled full-time, with a cumulative 2.5 GPA - Lynn Francis Memorial CMT Must be 3rd or 4th semester student with a 3.0 GPA, of good moral character, recommended by CMT chair. \$500 per semester for 2-3 semesters awarded by the family of Lynn Francis.
-101 2-0 semesters awarded by the family of Lynn Prancis.
+MYMETA BET See BET department CHT Alumni CHT Must have 1 term completed, and a minimum cumulative 2.0 GPA required Sasol, USA CHT Must have completed at least 2 terms (18 hrs. or more) and be enrolled full-time, with a cumulative 2.0 GPA GE Water and Process Technologies CHT Must have completed at least 2 terms (18 hrs. or more) and be enrolled full-time, with a cumulative 2.5 GPA Lynn Francis Memorial CMT Must be 3rd or 4th semester student with a 3.0 GPA, of good moral character, recommended by CMT chair. \$500 per semester for 2-3 semesters awarded by the family of Lynn Francis.
 Harlan M Fentress Memorial DET Must have completed 2 term and have a cumulative 3.0 GPA